- Agency and Board Meeting Information

 If a Pardon is granted by the Governor, she will sign a Pardon Certificate and file it with the Oklahoma Secretary of State.
 The Oklahoma Pardon and Parole Board will receive notification of the Governor’s actions (both approval and denial) and the General Counsel will then send letter communication to the applicants regarding whether they were granted a Pardon (along with a copy of the pardon certificate) or they were denied a Pardon.
 If an applicant is denied by the Governor she will file a denied certificate with the Oklahoma Secretary of State and communicate to the General Counsel of the Parole Board such denial.
 The General Counsel will then communicate with the applicant via letter regarding denial.

-If an applicant is denied at either stage of the process, they may re-apply in one year from the date of denial.
+If an applicant is denied at either stage of the process, they may re-apply in three year from the date of denial.
 The applicant will need to submit an updated credit report, proof of residence, proof of employment, and character affidavits at the time of re-application.

 There are time limits built into statute that must be satisfied such as: